blacksmithop/Homelab/README.md

 ## FAQ

-### How do I run my services
+### How do I run my services?

-* Services are using `docker-compose`
+I run them as Docker containers using `docker-compose`

+### How do I connect to my homelab?

-* Tailscale is used for SSH & RDP connectivity
+I use Tailscale is used for SSH & RDP connectivity

+### How do I expose my services to the internet?

-* Cloudflare Tunnels + NPM is used to expose services as subdomains
+Cloudflare Tunnels behind an nginx reverse-proxy is used to expose services through subdomains

 ## Environment Setup